shujianyang/btrForensics/README.md

 ```

 ### Input File:
-Raw image of a btrfs partition, or a partition device file using btrfs.
+Raw image which contains a btrfs partition, or a partition device file with btrfs.

 ### Usage:
 ```
 btrfrsc [-o imgoffset] image
 ```

--o imgoffset: Offset into image file (in sectors)
+-o imgoffset: Offset to the beginning of the partition (in sectors).

 ### Current Capabilities:
 1. Browse nodes derived from root tree and print information.